 Mr. Perl co-authored Simple Solutions with Tom Schmitt from FedEx, published in 2006 by John Wiley & Sons, Inc. The book presents tried-and-true tactics and leadership models and explains how complex problems can be broken down into simple solutions, harnessing the power of passion and simplicity to get results.

-Mr. Perl is Past Chairman of the Memphis-Shelby County Airport Authority and served as Chairman for sixteen (16) years.
-He is also past General Counsel of the Tennessee Chamber of Commerce & Industry as well as Secretary and General Counsel of the Greater Memphis Regional Chamber.
+Mr. Perl was Past Chairman of the Memphis-Shelby County Airport Authority and served as Chairman for sixteen (16) years.
+He was also past General Counsel of the Tennessee Chamber of Commerce & Industry as well as Secretary and General Counsel of the Greater Memphis Regional Chamber.
 Mr. Perl served as the Chairman of the New Arena Public Building Authority, which built the FedEx Forum on-time and in-budget.

-Frequently quoted by the nation’s top media, Mr. Perl’s remarks have appeared in The Wall Street Journal, USA Today, New York Times, Chicago Tribune, LA Times, as well as Employment Law 360, Workforce Development Magazine, BNA Daily Labor Report and Automotive News.
+Frequently quoted by the nation’s top media, Mr. Perl’s remarks appeared in The Wall Street Journal, USA Today, New York Times, Chicago Tribune, LA Times, as well as Employment Law 360, Workforce Development Magazine, BNA Daily Labor Report and Automotive News.

 - University of Illinois College of Law, LL.B., 1963

 - University of Illinois, B.A., 1961

 ADMITTED TO PRACTICE